spark-jobserver/spark-jobserver/akka-app/README.md

 * JodaTime
 * Yammer Metrics for stats and instrumentation
 * spray-json for JSON serialization
-* spray for embedded web server, with some common routes like /metricz and /statusz
+* akka-http for embedded web server, with some common routes like /metricz and /statusz

 ## Useful Traits and Utilities